The Quick Answer

-As introduced within our prior blog The Role of the Horse in Equine Therapy the EFW Canada certification program includes a significant focus on the physical and emotional needs and well being of the equines we work with, grounded in the underlying belief that equines are sentient beings.
+As introduced within our prior blog The Role of the Horse in Equine Therapy the Pro-EFW certification program includes a significant focus on the physical and emotional needs and well being of the equines we work with, grounded in the underlying belief that equines are sentient beings.

 I believe that this sentience, and thus our responsibility, applies to all the species of animals we work with.

 We need to be constantly assessing our animals’ well being and comfort level in, and suitability for, this work, give them lots of time off, allow them to retire when they are ready, and take care of their needs.
 How we do this is going to be different for different species.
 For example, most cats will be pretty good at setting their own boundaries about who they interact with and when, while a dog or rabbit may need more support.
 As with our horses it comes down to knowing the species, knowing the individual animals, listening, and then acting on their behalf as and when needed.

 For example, at Healing Hooves, in addition to our horses we have several cats and a border collie.
 Our border collie, Maggie, loves to meet and greet clients and to chase the occasional ball.
 We also regularly talk about her antics and have even written one of our therapeutic stories about her.
 But there is no way Maggie would feel comfortable joining us in the office for a counselling session, and for everyone’s safety we keep her separate when we work with the horses.